CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 #### NET.2.1.M1 Definition of a strategy for the use of WLANs [Head IT]

-If the following questions are answered, the WLAN strategy can be derived in its basic features.
+If the following questions are answered, the basic principles of the WLAN strategy can be deduced from this.

 * In which areas (organizational as well as spatial) should a WLAN infrastructure be used?
 * What potential does the use of a WLAN infrastructure offer?

 + Which aspects of mobility are made possible by WLANs?
-+ Which functions or applications should be provided or supported by the WLAN usage (eg Voice over WLAN, Media Broadcasting, Collaboration, Videoconferencing, Guest Access / Hotspot, Integration of Mobile Devices, Client Network Segmentation)?
++ Which functions or applications should be provided or supported by WLAN usage (eg voice over WLAN, media broadcasting, collaboration, videoconferencing, guest access / hotspot, integration of mobile devices, client network segmentation)?
 + Which business processes can be optimized by using WLANs?